subugoe/metrics-website/pages/en/events/events.md

 There will be enough room for questions and discussion during the workshop.
 Results will be documented in an etherpad and provided to participants.

 ## Past Events

+### WikiCite: 23-25 May 2017, Vienna

+[WikiCite 2017](https://meta.wikimedia.org/wiki/WikiCite_2017) was a 3-day conference, summit and hack day to be hosted in Vienna, Austria, from May 23-25, 2017.
+It expanded efforts to design a central bibliographic repository, as well as tools and strategies to improve information quality and verifiability in Wikimedia projects.
+Wikimedia contributors met with data modelers, information and library science experts, software engineers, designers and academic researchers who have experience working with Wikipedia's citations and bibliographic data.

+Olga Zagovora introduced the \*metrics project to the Wikipedia community and presented some preliminary first results of the project.
+It has been beneficial to both, the Wikipedians being one of the focal creators of altmetrics, as well as the project team to increase awareness for the ongoing \*metrics project.
+Moreover, exchanging experiences with citation mining experts during the hackathon gained useful insights for our future work.

+The main focus of the presentation “Study of Wikipedia-metrics in encyclopedia articles about Social Sciences” was to present ongoing research on Wikipedia articles about social science topics.
+The objective of the study is to observe whether encyclopedia articles reflect state-of-the-art research.
+This becomes possible by studying alternative and classical citation metrics in the field.

 ### COAR Annual Meeting: 8 - 10 May 2017, Venice